We have a guest article from James Matthews of BounceColor today. He’s going to take a deep dive into starting a video company on a shoestring budget.

 One mistake I made early on was trying to target too many people with my ads, instead, focus on your local area and make your advert very targeted.

-Search engine optimisation can take a long time to implement, it could even take years but if you can get your video production company on the top of Google when people search for your services you will generate leads daily.
+Search engine optimization can take a long time to implement, it could even take years but if you can get your video production company on the top of Google when people search for your services you will generate leads daily.

-Cold email by far is my favourite way of earning new business.
+Cold email by far is my favorite way of earning new business.
 It’s practically free and I’ve landed a client (mid $x,xxx) within 50 emails.
 Cold email has a bad reputation because people send the same email out to thousands of businesses.